TolgaBkm/HRPlanes/README.md

 If you make you of the test dataset or weights, please cite our [paper](https://dergipark.org.tr/tr/pub/ijeg/issue/77206/1107890#article_cite).

 Bakırman, T. & Sertel, E. (2023).
-A benchmark dataset for deep learning-based airplane detection: HRPlanes .
+"A benchmark dataset for deep learning-based airplane detection: HRPlanes".
 International Journal of Engineering and Geosciences , 8 (3) , 212-223 .
 DOI: 10.26833/ijeg.1107890.

 # Copyright